 - The Council is required to pay off an element of the accumulated General Fund capital spend each year (the CFR) through a revenue charge (the minimum revenue provision MRP), although it is also allowed to undertake additional voluntary payments if required (voluntary revenue provision VRP). - 24 CLG Regulations have been issued which require the full Council to approve an MRP Statement in advance of each year.
 A variety of options are provided to councils, so long as there is a prudent provision.
-The Council is recommended to approve the following MRP Statement: - For capital expenditure incurred before 1 April 2008 or which in the future will be Supported Capital Expenditure, the MRP policy will be based on CFR. - These options provide for an approximate 4% reduction in the borrowing need (CFR) each year. - From 1 April 2008 for all unsupported borrowing (including PFI and finance leases), the MRP policy will be the Depreciation method MRP will follow standard depreciation accounting procedures.
-This provides for a reduction in the borrowing need over approximately the asset's life.
+The Council is recommended to approve the following MRP Statement: - For capital expenditure incurred before 1 April 2008 or which in the future will be Supported Capital Expenditure, the MRP policy will be based on CFR. - This option provides for an approximate 4% reduction in the borrowing need (CFR) each year.

+- From 1 April 2008 for all unsupported borrowing (including PFI and finance leases), the MRP policy will be either: - Asset life method MRP will be based on the estimated life of the assets, in accordance with the regulations (this option must be applied for any expenditure capitalised under a Capitalisation Direction); or - Depreciation method MRP will follow standard depreciation accounting procedures.

+These options provide for a reduction in the borrowing need over approximately the asset's life.
 Repayments included in annual PFI or finance leases are applied as MRP.